nojronatron/nojronatron.github.io/code401-files/class-notes-week6.md

 - Went above and beyond
 - Experience of failure, mistake, challenge

-Tell me about a time when you had the chance to take the lead.
+"Tell me about a time when you had the chance to take the lead."

-Situation:
-Task:
-Action:
-Results:
+Respond in the format: Situation, Task, Action, Results.

 Advice: